AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 ~~~~~~~~~~~~~~~~~

 A user may also supply a :ada:`Depends` contract for a subprogram to
-specify dependencies between its outputs and its inputs.
+specify dependencies between its inputs and its outputs.
 Here, not only
 global variables are considered but also parameters and function results.
 When a :ada:`Depends` contract is supplied for a subprogram, flow analysis
 checks that it is correct and complete, that is, that each subprogram